 Do you have tooth loss?
 There is no doubt that this can affect your smile and even your confidence.
 Dental implants can help correct this issue.
 However, if there is any missing bone in your mouth, dental implants may not be long-lasting.
 Fortunately, there is a revolutionary procedure known as All-On-Four® dental implants that work to fix any tooth loss issue regardless of the amount of bone available.

-Your dentist in Voorhees Township, NJ can help you get a brand-new smile using this ground-breaking technique to enhance your look and curate a plan specifically for you, especially if you have tooth loss as you are a great candidate for the All-on-four procedure.
+Your dentists in Voorhees Township, NJ can help you get a brand-new smile using this ground-breaking technique to enhance your look and curate a plan specifically for you, especially if you have tooth loss as you are a great candidate for the All-on-four procedure.

 Typically, traditional dental implants require a good amount of bone to use as a foundation for implant placement.
 However, for patients experiencing bone loss for a number of reasons, this may not be the best option for them that is long-lasting.